 17) Caran d’Ache Gothica Pen — $406,450

-Another offering from Caran d’Ache, the Gotica pen, was first unveiled in China.
+Another offering from Caran d’Ache, the Gotica pen was first unveiled in China.
 Celebrating Gothic art and architecture, the Gotica is crafted with six rhodium coated solid silver faces, each decorated with Gothic elements such as fleurs-de-lis and rosettes.
-The Gotica is also encrusted with 892 diamonds weighing 7.1 carats; the rosettes feature 72 rubies and 72 emeralds.
-The asking price of 3.28 million Yuan, or $406,453 puts the Gotica far out of reach for all but the very elite of China.
+892 diamonds (weighing a total of 7.1 carats) cover the Gotica.
+If that’s not enough, the rosettes feature 72 rubies and 72 emeralds.
+Of course, the asking price of 3.28 million Yuan, or $406,453 puts the Gotica far out of reach for all but the very elite of China.

 18) Prince Rainier III Limited Edition 81 Pen — $256,000

 How limited, you might ask?
-Only 81 individual units of the Prince Rainier III Limited Edition 81 Pen have ever been made.
+Only 81 individual units of the Prince Rainier III Limited Edition 81 Pen were made.
 Each pen is crafted with 18-carat white gold and encrusted with 996 diamonds and 96 rubies, but the inner workings of the pen are still visible.
-There are 19 rubies attached to the clip ring and the 18-carat gold nib also features two rubies.
-The original price was 200,000 Euros each, or $256,010 – but the current value is undoubtedly much higher – if you can track one down.
+Another 19 rubies attach to the clip ring, and the 18-carat gold nib also features two rubies.
+The original price was 200,000 Euros each, or $256,010, but the current value is undoubtedly much higher.

 19) Limited Edition Boehme Papillion Pen by Montblanc — $230,410

-Another limited edition, the Boehme Papillion Pen is available in white, yellow or rose-colored gold, and encrusted with more than 1,400 diamonds and sapphires that reach the internal spring mechanism.
-Butterflies grace the cap and body while the distinctive Montblanc diamond is featured at the top.
-Each Papillion is priced at 180,000 Euros, which translates to $230,410 for well-heeled American buyers.
+Another limited edition, the Boehme Papillion Pen is available in white, yellow or rose-colored gold, and features more than 1,400 diamonds and sapphires.
+Butterflies grace the cap and body while the top features a distinctive Montblanc diamond.
+Each Papillion costs 180,000 Euros, which translates to $230,410 for well-heeled American buyers.

 20) Alchemy HRH Fountain Pen by Visconti — $57,000

-These candy apple red pens feature dramatic dragon ornamentation in gold and silver vermeil and encrusted with 4-carat diamonds and rubies.
+These candy apple red pens feature dramatic dragon ornamentation in gold and silver vermeil.
 The distinctive Alchemy HRH Fountain pen also features dual gold nibs and ink reservoirs.
 Affording the $57,000 price tag for the Alchemy HRH Fountain Pen would require real magic for ordinary folk.

 21) Montblanc Boehme Royal Pen — $1.5 Million

 Another offering from the Boehme line from Montblanc, the Royal features an 18-carat gold, platinum plated retractable nib.
-The barrel and cap are crafted from 18-carat white gold and encrusted with more than 1,430 diamonds.
-The distinctive Montblanc star logo consists of 18 diamonds and 18-carat white gold rings.
+The 18-carat white gold barrel and cap feature more than 1,430 diamonds.
+And that’s not all: the Montblanc star logo consists of another 18 diamonds and 18-carat white gold rings.
 A paramount cut diamond highlights the clip.
 The $1,500,000 asking price places the Boehme Royal Pen among the most elite writing instruments.

 22) Perrier-Jouët Anniversary Edition pen by Omas — $134,700

-A collaboration between Champagne maker Perrier and Omas, each limited edition Anniversary pen is handcrafted in green resin, to reflect the color of Champagne bottles.
+A collaboration between Champagne maker Perrier and Omas, each limited edition Anniversary pen is hewn from green resin, to reflect the color of Champagne bottles.
 The bicentennial logo matches the Art Nouveau flower featured on Perrier-Jouët Cuvée Belle Époque bottles.
 The Anniversary Edition pen also features an 18-carat gold nib engraved with the bicentennial logo.
-An exclusive lot of 20 pens were crafted of pink gold and available by special order.
+An exclusive lot of 20 pink gold pens are available by special order.
 The original asking price of $134,700 each has likely been eclipsed.
 Only 1,811 units of the Anniversary Edition pen were ever created.

 23) Samurai Prestige Lighter and Pen Set by S.T.
 Dupont — $66,000

 The second offering from S.T.
 Dupont, the lighter and fountain pen matched set was designed to honor feudal Japan’s military nobility.
-Both the pen and the lighter are crafted from solid rose gold encrusted with white diamonds, textured black leather and silk ribbon accents.
+Both the pen and the lighter are made of solid rose gold encrusted with white diamonds, textured black leather and silk ribbon accents.
 Only 20 sets were created, priced at $66,000 each.

 24) Titanic-DNA Fountain Pens by Romain Jerome — $5,000

-The Titanic-DNA Fountain Pen was created by a cooperative effort between Jean-Pierre and Benjamin Lepine and Romain-Jerome CEO Yvan Arpa.
-Each of the 88 units in this very limited edition lot includes materials reclaimed from the doomed vessel, along with palladium, brass, gold and stainless steel from the Harland and Wolff shipyards – the same shipyards where Titanic was built.
+A cooperative effort between Jean-Pierre and Benjamin Lepine and Romain-Jerome CEO Yvan Arpa created the Titanic-DNA Fountain Pen.
+Each pen includes materials reclaimed from the doomed vessel, along with palladium, brass, gold and stainless steel from the Harland and Wolff shipyards – the same shipyards where Titanic was built.
 A recent eBay auction featured a Titanic-DNA pen and received a single $5,000 bid.

 25) CREW 60TH White Gold Fountain Pens by Tibaldi — $43,000

 Legendary automobile maker Bentley commissioned its own handcrafted pens in collaboration with Italian pen maker Tibaldi.
-The barrel of CREW 60TH is designed to match the Bentley dashboard precisely.
+The barrel of CREW 60TH matches the Bentley dashboard precisely.
 The tip is 18-carat yellow gold, covered with rhodium and ruthenium.
-The cap and barrel of the pen are knurled to provide a comfortable writing grip.
+To provide a comfortable writing grip, the pen features a knurled cap and barrel.
 The transparent window alerts the writer to ink levels, and the clip features Tibaldi’s signature.
-The asking price is $43,000 with a limited edition of 40 solid white gold pens offered for a somewhat higher price tag.
+The asking price is $43,000.
+If you’ve got more expensive taste, there’s a limited edition of 40 solid white gold pens that costs even more.